cathaoiragnew/cathaoiragnew.github.io/pages/projects/contamination.md

 </center>

 Further information about this work can be found in our journal article:
-- <a href="https://ieeexplore.ieee.org/abstract/document/10669564" style="color:blue; text-decoration: underline;">Contamination detection from highly cluttered waste scenes using computer vision</a>
+- <a href="https://ieeexplore.ieee.org/abstract/document/10669564" target="_blank" style="color:blue; text-decoration: underline;">Contamination detection from highly cluttered waste scenes using computer vision</a>